-Slow cooker breakfasts, like this apple butter carrot cake oatmeal (or this chocolate cherry steel cut oatmeal and millet porridge) avoid all these things and take that “I’m too stubborn to turn on the heat yet” chill out of your bones right as you wake up.
+And, they take that “I’m too stubborn to turn on the heat yet” chill out of your bones right as you wake up.

 If you’re a carrot cake fan, you’re going to love this fall twist to that classic flavor combination.

 With apple butter as the sole sweetener (it’s more than just a spread! – although, totally delicious and perfect on these paleo pumpkin english muffins) and diced apples throughout, it’s as if fall exploded in this cozy bowl of steel cut carrot cake oatmeal.